j3soon/tbparse/docs/pages/installation.rst

 .. code-block:: bash

-   pip install tensorflow # or tensorflow-cpu pip install -U tbparse # requires Python >= 3.7
+   pip install tensorflow # optional, only required if you want to parse images and audio pip install -U tbparse # requires Python >= 3.7

-**Note**: If you don't want to install TensorFlow, see :ref:`Installing without TensorFlow <tbparse_installing-without-tensorflow>`.
+**Note**: For details on when TensorFlow is required, see :ref:`Installing without TensorFlow <tbparse_installing-without-tensorflow>`.

 Install from Source: